Acousmodules

 Which hosts do you recommend?

-Reaper and Bidule are the best, but look at the full list on the resources page.
+Reaper and Bidule are the best choice, but look at the full list on the resources page.

-Unfortunately no, Synthedit cannot export to Linux, but 32-bit versions work very well with old versions of Yabridge/Wine (64 bits have graphic problems).
+Unfortunately no, Synthedit cannot export to Linux, but 32-bit versions work very well with Yabridge/Wine 9

 Are they compatible with ambisonics?